How To Get Rid of Bed Bugs

 STEP 6: Clean and contain furniture.

-Furniture that has been contaminated should be stripped of its coverings and thoroughly washed in hot water.
-If the furniture cannot be completely stripped and cleaned, then it must be thrown out.
-However, homeowners do not need to throw out their bed if they have a bedbug infestation, so long as they properly take care of their sheets.
+Furniture that has been contaminated needs to be stripped of its coverings and thoroughly washed in hot water.
+If the furniture cannot be completely stripped and cleaned, then it will more than likely need to be thrown out.
+However, the residents won’t necessarily need to throw out their bed if they have a bedbug infestation, so long as they properly take care of their sheets.

 STEP 7: Use chemical and non-chemical methods or products to kill bed bugs.

-Homeowners should use safe and EPA-approved chemical sprays when attempting to rid their house of bed bugs.
+A home’s residents will want to use safe and EPA-approved chemical sprays when attempting to rid their house of bed bugs.
 Bleach is also an easily accessible household chemical that can work to kill bed bugs.
-Since bed bugs die at extreme temperatures, use a steamer on couches or mattresses.
-If it’s above 95 degrees Fahrenheit outside, pack up infested items in a black plastic bag and leave them in a car.
-Or you can seal contaminated items in a bag and freeze them for at least four days.
+Since bed bugs die at extreme temperatures, residents will want to use a steamer on couches or mattresses.
+If it’s above 95 degrees Fahrenheit outside, residents can pack up infested items in a black plastic bag and leave them in a car.
+Or they can seal contaminated items in a bag and freeze them for at least 4 days.

 Get rid of bed bugs once and for all